 These Ultimate Cheesecake Stuffed Halloween Cupcakes are one of my favorite Halloween recipes.
 The decadently rich chocolate cupcakes are topped with chocolate ganache frosting and have a pumpkin-shaped cheesecake hiding inside.

 Recipe originally published on September 19, 2013

-In my last post, I promised you I'd share a surprising way to use the Mini Cheesecake Pumpkins that I made using silicone molds.
+In my last post (published back in 2013), I promised you I'd share a surprising way to use the Mini Cheesecake Pumpkins that I made using silicone molds.
 Did you have any idea I would stuff these creamy little bites of Halloween goodness into a cupcake?
 I just know you are going to love these Ultimate Cheesecake Stuffed Halloween Cupcakes.

 What's not to love?

 Each cupcake is rich and chocolatey and has a cheesecake pumpkin inside.